tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 connection setup and close logic.
-Several congestion control algorithms are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP and Low Extra Delay Background Transport (LEDBAT) also supported.
+Several congestion control algorithms are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP, Low Extra Delay Background Transport (LEDBAT) and TCP Low Priority (TCP-LP) also supported.
 The model also supports Selective Acknowledgements (SACK).
-Multipath-TCP is not yet supported in the |ns3| releases.
+Multipath-TCP is not yet supported in the |ns3|
+releases.

 Model history
 +++++++++++++